Setting expectations

 They didn’t ask me if this was OK, it was a statement.

-If I had arrived at 10pm for check in to be told I had a disabled room I would of had a vision of the awful room in Newcastle and I would of complained.
-It would of been frustrating for all.
+If I had arrived at 10pm for check in to be told I had a disabled room I would have had a vision of the awful room in Newcastle and I would have complained.
+It would have been frustrating for all.

-You can use this example for late running diaries in the practice.
+You can use this example for late-running diaries in practice.
 Why not call patients to let them know the dentist is running 10 minutes behind?
-That way they are over it by the time they arrive and they the chance to make a call / email, pop to the bank, shop etc so after the appointment they can get on with their day.
+That way they are over it by the time they arrive and they have the chance to make a call/email, pop to the bank, shop etc so after the appointment they can get on with their day.

 Talk about it in your next team meeting, it works a treat.